(Originally published 1/2/15)

 more genuine to me than Mario Cuomo that summer.
 When he visited my

-neighborhood—Kingsbridge in the Bronx—on his Cuo-mobile, the
+neighborhood—Kingsbridge in the Bronx—on his Cuo-mobile, I was Johnny-on-the-spot, hoping to at once see the candidate in

 With his shirtsleeves rolled up, Cuomo spoke of his plans for the city, which